-Leadership Training is a two-year training course for leaders, developing your leadership skills, theology, doctrine, and character.
-Wherever you’re called to lead – in your church, your workplace or your community – Leadership Training is designed to help you develop your gift.
+A two-year training course for leaders, developing your leadership skills, theology, doctrine, and character.
+Wherever you’re called to lead – in your church, your workplace or your community – Leadership & Theology Training is designed to help you develop your gift to become the leader you were called to be.
+Led by the phenomenal Andrew Wilson, a team of national-level speakers and with onsite hosts Andy and Janet Johnston, this course is a critical foundation for every new and existing Catalyst leader!

-The Leadership Training programme is made up of three key components:
+The Leadership & Theology Training programme is made up of three key components:

 Forty days of theological and leadership training, including: a comprehensive biblical theology programme, teaching modules in systematics and church history, and training in Ephesians 4 leadership: vision-casting and team-building, preaching skills, pastoring people, cross-cultural evangelism, prophesying and hearing from God, and so on.
 This is followed up by written assignments.